mcortes-lopez/mcortes-lopez.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Mariela Cortés López is a postdoctoral researcher in the Landau Lab at Weill Cornell and NYGC.
-She earned her PhD in biology from the Johannes Gutenberg University of Mainz, Germany, where she studied the influence of mutations in splicing of cancer-relevant genes.
-Currently, her primary research focuses on dissecting the cell-type specific mechanisms of RNA regulation by integrating long-read sequencing technologies with single-cell multi-omics assays.
+I am a postdoctoral researcher in the Landau Lab at Weill Cornell and NYGC.
+Currently, my primary research focuses on dissecting the cell-type specific mechanisms of RNA regulation by integrating long-read sequencing technologies with single-cell multi-omics assays.
 {style="text-align: justify;"}